mannidung/tunestarter/README.md

 Finally, it will generate a PDF file you can bring with you on your phone or tablet or print it out (but please don't... think about the trees).

 ### Current limitations
+- YAML file path hardcoded.
 - Only works with thesession.org.
 - Only tested on mac.
 - You need to have set up pdflatex before running this.
-- No real testing, error handling, etc. Be prepared to get nasty errors if you get it wrong.
+- No real testing, error handling, etc. Be prepared to get nasty errors if you do something wrong.

 ### Future plans
 - Include more sources than thesession.org